 It has been published more times than anything else I've written.
 It was first published in Today's Christian Woman magazine.
 Then in their Best of Ten Years of writings, it has been reprinted and republished all over the world, and it continues to bring tears to the eyes of any group I read it to.
 You are free to use it any way you want and share it however you want.

-Below are all of the additional PDF formats: 2 more 8 1/2 by 11 plus 4 other versions on half sheet size plus the jpgs of the larger files and an MS Word text file if you want to create your own publication.
+Below is a Free ZIP FILE of PDF formats: 2 more 8 1/2 by 11 plus 4 other versions on half sheet size plus the jpgs of the larger files and an MS Word text file if you want to create your own publication.
 The text file and the link to all the other downloads is after the images below.